apache/nuttx/README.txt

   There may be incompatibilities with header files, libraries, and compiler built-in functions at detailed below.
 For the most part, these issues are handled in the existing make logic.
-But if you are breaking new ground, then you may incounter these:
+But if you are breaking new ground, then you may encounter these:

   4. Header Files.
 Most pre-built toolchains will build with a foreign C library (usually newlib, but maybe uClibc or glibc if you are using a